 SCORE doesn’t offer minority business loans directly, but their business mentoring program, free workshops, and other valuable services are worth a second look.

 Is your business idea built around biotechnology?

-If yes, then forget about minority business loans, because the NIH SBIR program only funds early-stage small businesses seeking to commercialize innovative biomedical technologies.
+If yes, the NIH SBIR program only funds early-stage small businesses seeking to commercialize innovative biomedical technologies.

 Quite similar, the main difference with the NIH STTR program is that it requires formal collaboration with a research institution in Phase I and Phase II.